veo-labs/openveo-core/docs/developers/basics.md

 Based on [Express framework](https://www.npmjs.com/package/express), OpenVeo creates an HTTP server with a list of routes.
 Core routes are mounted on **/** while plugins' routes are mounted on **/PLUGIN_NAME** with PLUGIN_NAME the name of the plugin.
-There are three categories of routes :
+There are three categories of routes:

-- Public routes : Routes accessible to anyone who has access to the url
+- Public routes: Routes accessible to anyone who has access to the url
-- Private routes : Routes accessible only to users authenticated to the back end
+- Private routes: Routes accessible only to users authenticated to the back end
-- Web Service routes : Routes accessible only to users authenticated to the Web Service
+- Web Service routes: Routes accessible only to users authenticated to the Web Service

 # Socket server

 Based on [socket.io](http://socket.io), OpenVeo creates a socket server with a list of namespaces.
 Core namespaces are mounted on **/NAMESPACE_NAME** while plugins' namespaces are mounted on **/PLUGIN_NAME/NAMESPACE_NAME** with PLUGIN_NAME the name ot the plugin and NAMESPACE_NAME the name of the namespace described in plugin's configuration file (see [how to write a plugin](plugins.md) for more details).
-There are two categories of namespaces :
+There are two categories of namespaces:

-- Public namespaces : Namespace accessible to anyone
+- Public namespaces: Namespaces accessible to anyone
-- Private namespaces : Namespace accessible only to users authenticated to the back end
+- Private namespaces: Namespaces accessible only to users authenticated to the back end

 # Back end